The Octagon House: Bells

-The oldest of the Octagon's ghost legends is that of the mysterious ringing of the servant's call bells, just one of the legends linked to the African American slaves who once lived there.
-When the house held bells to summon servants, the spirits of the dead slaves would announce their presence by ringing these bells loudly.
+The oldest of the Octagon's ghost legends is that of the mysterious ringing of the enslaved servants' call bells, just one of the legends linked to the African American people once enslaved there.
+When the house held bells to summon enslaved people, the spirits of the dead would announce their presence by ringing these bells loudly.
 The ghostly bell ringing is believed to have first occurred in the mid-1800s.

 Virginia Tayloe Lewis, a granddaughter of John Tayloe III, grew up in the house and recorded this family memory in an unpublished manuscript: "The bells rang for a long time after my Grandfather Tayloe's death, and every one said that the house was haunted; the wires were cut and still they rang… Our dining room servant would come upstairs to ask if anyone rang the bell, and no one had."

-An account by Marian Gouverneur, wife of Samuel Laurence Gouverneur, Jr. (the first American consul in Foo Chow, China), tells the story of General George D. Ramsay, Chief of Ordnance for the United States Army and commander of the Washington Arsenal in Washington, D.C., and his experience with the bells: "I have been told by the daughters of General George D. Ramsay that upon one occasion their father was requested by Colonel John Tayloe… to remain at the Octagon overnight, when we was obliged to be absent, as a protection to his daughters… While the members of the family were at the evening meal, the bells in the house began to ring violently.
+An account by Marian Gouverneur, wife of Samuel Laurence Gouverneur Jr., the first American consul in Foo Chow in China, said that the General George D. Ramsay, Chief of Ordnance for the United States Army and commander of the Washington Arsenal in Washington, D.C., and his experience with the bells: "I have been told by the daughters of General George D. Ramsay that upon one occasion their father was requested by Colonel John Tayloe...to remain at the Octagon overnight, when we was obliged to be absent, as a protection to his daughters… While the members of the family were at the evening meal, the bells in the house began to ring violently.
 General Ramsay immediately arose from the table to investigate, but failed to unravel the mystery.
 The butler, in a state of great alarm, rushed into the dining-room and declared that it was the work of an unseen hand.
 As they continued to ring, General Ramsay held the rope which controlled the bells, but, it is said, they were not silenced."

 By 1874 the bell legend was well established.
 Mary Clemmer Ames wrote about it: "It is an authenticated fact, that every night at the same hour, all the bells would ring at once.
 One gentleman, dining with Colonel Tayloe, when this mysterious ringing began, being an unbeliever in mysteries, and a very powerful man, jumped up and caught the bell wires in his hand, but only to be lifted bodily from the floor, while he was unsuccessful in stopping the ringing.
 Some declare that it was discovered, after a time, that rats were the ghosts who rung the bells; others, that the cause was never discovered, and that finally the family, to secure peace, were compelled to take the bells down and hang them in different fashion.
 Among other remedies, had been previously tried that of exorcism, but the prayers of the priest who had been summoned availed nought."

-The servants' bells are no longer in the house and there are no reports of their continuing to ring today.
+The service bells are no longer in the house and there are no reports of their continuing to ring today.